TextExpander

 Unfortunately, there are a few situations where Secure Input is left in its “enabled” state when it should not be—when you have finished entering sensitive information, or when you have begun to use a different application than the one that turned on Secure Input.
 In these cases, you will not be able to use TextExpander until Secure Input is disabled.
 So how can you disable Secure Input?

 However, depending on the individual application, there may be other ways to avoid this problem.
-If you've having trouble with an app enabling "Secure Input" or getting the "Expansion Disabled" message, check to see if the app you're having trouble with is listed here.
-If it's not, please let us know and we will investigate.
+If you’ve having trouble with an app enabling “Secure Input” or getting the “Expansion Disabled” message, check to see if the app you’re having trouble with is listed here.
+If it’s not, please let us know so we can investigate.

 Known Issues by Application